Kaprassery: Overview

 This village is in the state of Kerala, India.
 It connects the arterial roads connecting Alwaye, Angamaly, Kalady, Cochin Airport and Kanjoor.

-Model Technical Higher Secondary School, Kaprassery, is situated here and forms a major landmark.
-Sree Krishna temple is one of the major temple in Kaprassery.
+Model Technical Higher Secondary School, Kaprassery, forms a major landmark in the village.
+Sree Krishna temple is one of the major temples in Kaprassery.
 Cherikkandakkavu Bhagavathy temple and Kuruvappallam Vanadurga temple are also situated here.
 Little Flower Church, Kaprassery was established in the year 1976 and it is in the heart of the village.
 Cochin International Airport is about 4 km and the Aluva Railway Station is 7 km away from Kaprassery.

 Parish

-Parish was established in the year 1976.
+The Parish was established in the year 1976.
 It is named Little Flower Church after the Saint Therese of Lisieux (LittleFlower).

 Kaprassery celebrates its parish fiesta every first weekend of February in honour of her patroness Saint Therese of Lisieux (Little Flower) and of Saint Sebastian.
-This most awaited weekend is preceded by nine days evening novena and holy mass.
+This highly anticipated weekend is preceded by nine days and evening novena and holy mass.
 These days, you will find the pious and devoted Kaprasserians offering their prayers, thanks giving for the blessings granted upon their family and nation by the loving God with the intercession of our Lady.

-The celebration is doubly blessed and become more significant in the parish church which has been the center of the life of a Kaprasserian.
-By the end of ninth day, folks decorate their frontage of house and village roads with tender coconut leaves and with the plantain trunk.
+The celebration is doubly blessed and has become more significant in the parish church which has been the center of the life of a Kaprasserian.
+By the end of the ninth day, folks decorate the frontage of their house and village roads with tender coconut leaves and with the plantain trunk.
 Soon the much awaited weekend arrives and celebration begins by hosting papal flag in front of the church and holy mass follows.